Thelukepet/course/background/docker-user-namespaces.md

 ---
 layout: page
 title: User namespaces
+tagline: Securing Docker by enabling User Namespaces
-description: How to get docker to run in user namespace
+description: How to get Docker to run in User Namespaces
 ---

 # Docker